Mastering GPIO on STM32 Blue Pill: The Modern Way with Rust

 Circuit of push button and STM32F103C8 with input Pull-Up configuration

-In this circuit, when the push button is pressed, pin PB0 will be connected to GND, resulting in a LOW state.
-Therefore, in our program, we will configure pin PB0 as an Input Pull-Up to detect the change when the push button is pressed.
+In this circuit, when the push button is pressed, pin PB0 connects to GND, pulling its value LOW.
+Therefore, the program must configure pin PB0 as a Pull-Up Input to reliably detect the voltage change when the button is pressed.

-Next, in the Rust project we just created, open the Cargo.toml file and add the following code to define a new binary output:
+Next, open the Cargo.toml file in the newly created Rust project and add the following code to define a new binary output:

 1[[bin]]